cs10/su25/_projects/project3.md

 > Any important updates or clarifications will be made here:

->> Due Date Extended to Tuesday, 10/22

->> Project 3 Party: Thursday, 10/10 from 5 - 7PM in Soda 326

->> Project 3 Party: Monday, 10/7 from 5 - 7PM in Moffit 145
+>> Project 3 Party is TBD

->> [Guide](https://edstem.org/us/courses/63916/discussion/5443066) to help with Testing Blocks

 ## Content

-I. Introduction
+I Preface
 II.
+Introduction
+III.
 Helper Blocks
-III.
+IV.
 Suggestions
-IV.
-Part 1: Populating the Board
+V. Part 1: Populating the Board
-V. Part 2: Rotating the Board
 VI.
+Part 2: Rotating the Board
+VII.
 Part 3: Merging
-VII.
+VIII.
 Part 4: Ending the Game
-VIII.
+IX.
 Part 5: Tests
-IX.
-Feedback Form
+X. Feedback Form
-X. Grading
+XI.
+Grading

+## Preface
+## Expected Timeframes
+The expected timeframe for this project is about 20 hours, with a partner.
+- Read instructions - 1 hour
+- Part 1: "add 2 or 4 to _" Block - 2 hours
+- Part 2: "rotate _ clockwise" Block - 3 hours
+- Part 3.1: "merge up column _ of _" Block - 6 hours
+- Part 3.2: "merge up _" Block - 2 hours
+- Part 4: "no moves left for _ ?"
+Block - 5 hours
+- Part 5: "Tests" - 30 minutes
+- Feedback Form - 20 minutes

 ## Submission Guidelines
 Please submit on Gradescope using these submission instructions, and make sure to add your partner!

 ## Introduction